andykorth/oogcapitalmanagement/content/posts/colony-ship-constructed/index.md

 Plans are already underway to begin drafting a manual “at the earliest sober opportunity.”
 Once complete, OOG expects to resume preparations for the journey to Rhenos Pater, where the first **Rhenium Ore** deposits await discovery — assuming someone can find the ignition switch.

-Until then, _OOG Pioneer One_ will remain on display at the Hectate Shipyards, where visitors are encouraged to admire its gleaming hull, its vast habitation module, and the haunting silence of a ship that dreams of stars it cannot yet reach.
+Until then, _OOG Pioneer One_ will remain on display at the Hecate Shipyards, where visitors are encouraged to admire its gleaming hull, its vast habitation module, and the haunting silence of a ship that dreams of stars it cannot yet reach.

 OOG Capital Management reminds all interested CEOs that [recruitment is still open](/joining/) — preferably to those who can both hold their liquor and write a manual.